Wondamike7/Coursera-GettingAndCleaningData/README.md

-# Coursera-GettingAndReadingData
+# Coursera-GettingAndCleaningData
-Getting and Reading Data Course from Coursera
+Getting and Cleaning Data Course from Coursera